aasmul1/Informatikk-Prosjektarbeid/notes/rest/README.md

 - Get Accounts:
     - Request: GET `/notes/accounts`
-    - Response: Returns a list of user accounts.
-If successful the HTTP status is set to 200 OK.
-If an exception is thrown the status is set to 500 Internal Server Error.
+    - Response: By this request Accounts will be returned.
+If successful the HTTP status is 200 OK.
+If an exception is thrown the status is 500 Internal Server Error.

 **Users and Authentication**

 - Get User by Username
     - Request: GET `/notes/user?username={username}`
     - Response: Returns the user object with the specified username, and 200 OK response if successful.
-Otherwise it returns a 404 Not Found response.
+Otherwise response is 404 Not Found.

 - Authenticate User
     - Request: POST `/notes/authenticate-user?username={username}&password={password}`
-    - Response: Authenticates the user with the provided username and password.If this is successful, the response includes the user information with an HTTP status code of 200 OK.
-In case of unsuccessful authentication, a response with a status code of 404 Not Found is returned.
+    - Response: Authenticates the user with the provided username and password.
+If successful, the response includes the user with an HTTP status code of 200 OK.
+In case of unsuccessful authentication, response status code is 404 Not Found.

 - Create User
     - Request: PUT `/notes/create-user`
     - Content-Type: application/json
     - Response: Creates a new user.
 A successful creation will result in a 200 OK response.
-Otherwise, a response with a status code of 409 and the message "......." will be received.
+Otherwise, a response with a response status is 409 CONFLICT.

 ```
 {
   "username" : "User",

   "password" : "Password1",

+  "noteOverview" : []
 }
 ```